hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And keep such vulgar notions to amuse.
 >
-> Butchers, sailors, wapping girls, and jews.
+> Butchers, sailors, wapping girls, and Jews.
 >
 > Jem.
-One thought he'd something monstrous advertise,
+One thought heed something monstrous advertise,
 >
 > That should at once the gaping town surprise,
 >
-> But ne'er reflected on what there is no doubt,
+> But never reflected on what there is no doubt,
 >
 > That fools, like cats: are by their noise found out;
 >